HT User Image

 Strategy and Scientific Affairs Officer

-After her classical studies, Cristina graduated in Biomedical Engineering at Politecnico di Milano, with a specialization in Electronic Technologies for Biomedical Engineering.
+After her classical studies, Cristina graduated in Biomedical Engineering at Politecnico di Milano.
 She moved to US in 2012, to study and work as a researcher at University of Florida, eventually obtaining a second master degree in Biomedical Engineering in 2013.
 Besides revealing how enriching it is to integrate into a society with different habits, this experience represented her stepping stone to the world of research.